 To be eligible for the IWCC Appeals Program, students must meet the following criteria:

-- Identified as Proficient in ISASP score qualifications in the subject of the requested courses or similar courses.
-If a student is not Proficient in an area, then the student will not be eligible for those requested college courses. - High School Cumulative GPA of 3.25 or higher. - High School Subject Matter Content GPA of 3.0 or higher of requested college course. - School attendance of 95% or higher as determined by administration.
+- Identified as Proficient in ISASP score qualifications in the subject of the - requested courses or similar courses.
+If a student is not Proficient in an area, then the student will not be eligible for those requested college courses.